CS180-022-2/Project_5/README.md

 <img width="195" alt="loginSuccessful" src="https://user-images.githubusercontent.com/74845705/101247892-e85c2480-3756-11eb-9ce9-b6a078837e6b.png">

 + Pressing "registerButton" button will take the user to RegisterFrame

 ### Profile Class
 #### Description
+A class representing the profile of the registered user.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers
 3. Tested that all methods exist, and have the correct return type and modifiers
 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.
+#### Class Documentation
+##### public Profile(String phoneNumber, String relationship, String gender, String currentOccupation, String interest, String aboutMe)
+Constructor for the Profile class.
+Creates a new Profile with the provided data.
+Class includes getters and setters for each of the fields.

 ### ProfileClient Class
 #### Description
+A class representing the client-side of our application.
+This class includes the main method and invokes the Login frame of our application when begin.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers
 3. Tested that all methods exist, and have the correct return type and modifiers
 4. Two implementation tests to test if each method work with correct input and     fails with incorrect input.

 ### ProfileDisplayFrame Class
 #### Description
+A class representing the profile details of the user in a separate frame.
+Profile details include: Phone Number, Current Occupation, About Me, Interests, Gender, and Relationship Status
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers